UMR-CNRS-7267/Metacongo_Paper/README.md

 # Bins Quantification

-Metawrap quant_bins use only F and R or 1 and 2 files for reads, so we extrcated each pair from orphan and appended to each file (1 or 2)
+Metawrap quant_bins use only F and R or 1 and 2 files for reads, so we extracted each pair from orphan and appended to each file (1 or 2)

 ```